ComNetsHH/SGComm2021-publication-code-release/README.md

 ### **01_Pre-Processing**
 In the first part, topology generation, MCDS calculation and simulation-data generation are conducted.
 The output of the first pre-processing script is a set of separated LVDGs.
-The whole pre-processing setup is further divided into 3 sup tasks accessible by the main scripts.
+The whole pre-processing setup is further divided into 3 sub-tasks accessible by the main scripts.
-In general, no changes have to be made to any files except the mains scripts.
+In general, no changes have to be made to any files except the main scripts.
 - **a_osm_processing**
 In this script, an OpenStreetMap data export is used to create a configurable amount of Low Voltage Distribution Grids (LVDGs) using the methodology presented in the paper.
 Besides path configurations, the following parameters have to be specified: